CR7BJU/HMAC_calculator/README.md

 1. Clone this repository to your desired folder using the following command:

         git clone git://git.openssl.org/openssl.git

 2. Navigate to the folder where you cloned the repository:

-Make sure you have the OpenSSL 3.0 (or above) version.
+        cd "/path/to/folder/"

+4. Compile the source code using GCC with the required OpenSSL library:

+        gcc -o sha224 sha224.c -I/usr/include -lssl -lcrypto

+Please ensure that you have OpenSSL version 3.0 or a more recent version installed to use this calculator effectively.